cdapio/cdap/cdap-docs/examples-manual/source/examples/web-analytics.rst

 Web Analytics Application
 =========================

-A Cask Data Application Platform (CDAP) Tutorial demonstrating how to perform analytics using access logs.
+A Cask Data Application Platform (CDAP) tutorial demonstrating how to perform analytics using access logs.

 Overview